PAS for Windows

 Ops Manager v2.7 and Pivotal Application Service (PAS) v2.7 deployed to vSphere, Amazon Web Services (AWS), Google Cloud Platform (GCP), or Azure.

 A Windows stemcell.
 For information about obtaining or creating a Windows stemcell, see Downloading or Creating Windows Stemcells.

 The minimum resource requirements for each Windows Diego Cell are:

 The following limitations affect Windows containers in PASW:

 We use Windows Server Core Containers in PASW.
 The following are known Windows Server Container limitations:

 - Windows Server Core containers support the host VM’s timezone only.
-In PASW, the host and container time-zone will always be UTC.
+In PASW, the host and container time-zone is always UTC.

-- Windows Server 2019 Core images support only Arial font.
+- Windows Server 2019 Core images support only Lucida Console font.
 No other fonts are supported, and no others can be installed.

 PASW has the following limitations:

 PASW can be installed in an environment with the NSX Container Plugin (NCP), but NCP cannot be used with Windows containers in PASW.
 For more information about NCP, see What’s New in the VMware documentation.